Trisha Yearwood: 2002–2016: Jasper County, record label switch and new career directions

-After signing with the label, Yearwood announced plans for the recording of her tenth studio album.
-In November 2007, she released Heaven, Heartache, and the Power of Love.
-The album peaked at number ten on the Billboard Top Country Albums chart and reached number thirty on the Billboard 200.
-The album received critical acclaim.
-AllMusic gave the project four and a half out of five stars, calling it their "album pick".
-Reviewer, Thom Jurek stated, "It's better than good, it's beyond expectation – and it was high after Jasper County – it's the best example of what a popular record – not just a country one – should aspire to be, period."
+After signing with the label, Yearwood announced plans for the recording of her 10th studio album.
+In November 2007, Big Machine released Heaven, Heartache, and the Power of Love.
+The album peaked at number 10 on the US country chart and reached number 30 on the Billboard 200.
+AllMusic gave the project four and a half out of five stars, calling it their "album pick" in her discography.
 Slant Magazine also reviewed the record, giving it four and a half stars, calling it "a testament to the vitality, intelligence, and soulfulness of modern country's best music."
-The title track was released as the first single in July 2007, peaking at number 19 on the Hot Country Songs chart.
+The title track was released as the first single in July 2007, peaking at number 19 on the US country songs chart.
 The second single, "This Is Me You're Talking To" was released in January 2008.
-The song received critical acclaim, notably from Engine 145, who called it "one of the best singles of the year".
+The song received critical acclaim, notably from Engine 145, which called it "one of the best singles of the year".

 After beginning a successful Food Network cooking show and several cookbooks, Yearwood went into hiatus from her solo music career.
 Although she did not focus on solo projects, she remained active in the music industry.
-From 2009 to 2014, Yearwood accompanied husband Garth Brooks in his concert residency called Garth at Wynn.
-The residence was located at the Encore Theatre in Las Vegas, Nevada.
-Yearwood performed songs as a guest artist in the show.
+From 2009 to 2014, Yearwood accompanied husband Garth Brooks in his concert residency called Garth at Wynn, located at the Encore Theatre in Las Vegas.
 The Las Vegas production ran for three years, closing in 2014.
 In 2014, Yearwood joined Brooks on his three-year world tour entitled The Garth Brooks World Tour.
-During this same time, she briefly embarked on her own brief tour called "Just Because".
-In August 2014, Yearwood briefly signed with RCA Records Nashville.
-Her only album for the label was the 2014 studio album PrizeFighter: Hit After Hit.
+During this time, she briefly embarked on her own brief tour called "Just Because".
+In August 2014, Yearwood signed with RCA Records Nashville, which released the album, PrizeFighter: Hit After Hit.
 It contained 16 of her major hits re-recorded for the album and several new songs.
 The title track was released as the lead single and featured guest vocals from Kelly Clarkson.
-The album debuted at number 7 on the Billboard country albums chart and the lead single peaked at number 42 on the Billboard country songs chart.
+The album debuted at number seven on the US country chart.